 Stating that homeless people lack powerful advocates is not meant as an insult to those individuals, groups, and organizations that devote their time, energy, and money fighting to aid homeless women, men, and children.
 Nothing this, the situation nonetheless remains that when contrasted with other entities, those associated with homeless advocacy lack the same power, influence, and resources available to others.

 When a group in society lacks powerful advocates, their issues tend to end up on a back burner if they make it the stove at all.
 Incarcerated people, including those who objectively speaking, are serving unduly long prison terms, represent another society cohort that generally lacks powerful advocates.

 Territorial Approach to Issues Surrounding Homelessness

-This territorial approach to issued surrounding homelessness can be seen in the positions taken by many people in the broader community.
+This territorial approach to issues surrounding homelessness can be seen in the positions taken by many people in the broader community.
 These individuals are left to conclude that many of the proposals put forth to address homelessness in their community will, by definition, hurt them.
-In other words, if something is done to aid or benefit the homeless in a community, that benefit must be countered by taking something or another away from the broader population in the community.
+In other words, if something is done to aid or benefit the homeless in a community, that benefit must be countered by taking something away from the broader population in the community.
 This territorialism profoundly impacts the ability to move forward in finding lasting, meaningful solutions to the homeless problem.

 Glimmers of Hope

 Noting these challenges, there are glimmers of hope in one community after another across the United States when it comes to cooperative, innovative, and ultimately effective solutions to the homeless problem.
-For example, Los Angeles enacted what is known as Measure H, by a majority vote of the residents of greater LA.
+For example, Los Angeles enacted what is known as Measure H, by a majority vote of the residents of the greater LA.
 Through this initiative, over $300 million is to be expended annually to facilitate permanent solutions for homeless people throughout the city and county.